Money for nothing: Germany starts basic income experiment | DW | 26.08.2020

 There have already been attempts to find out more about the impact of unconditional basic income.
 The results of a labor-market-focused experiment in Finland turned out to be ambiguous.
 A similar and even bigger, publicly financed trial in Canada was halted after a short period because of exploding costs.

 So far, there's been a lack of political support for basic income schemes in Germany.
 None of the big parties has come out in favor of them.
-Only recently, German Labor Minister Hubertus Heil and Finance Minister Olaf Scholz indicated they were against any such unconditional income.
+Only recently, German Labor Minister Hubertus Heil and Finance Minister Olaf Scholz indicated they were against it.